-In addition to meeting the requirement set out above, applicants for a PAL to acquire restricted firearms must also have met one of the following requirements:
+In addition to meeting the requirement set out above, applicants for a PAL to acquire restricted firearms must also have:

 Individuals who passed the CFSC prior to February 1999 are deemed to have passed the CRFSC as well.

-If a court has prohibited an individual from possessing firearms, the individual must wait until the prohibition order has expired, then take the course and pass the written and practical tests before applying for a PAL, even if the individual had met the safety-training requirements prior to being prohibited.
+If a court has prohibited an individual from possessing firearms, the individual must wait until the prohibition order has expired, then take the appropriate firearms safety courses and pass the written and practical tests before applying for a PAL, even if the individual had met the safety-training requirements prior to being prohibited.

 Generally, minors seeking a licence to possess non-restricted firearms must take the CFSC and pass the tests.